Reading speed

 • do a good job.

-A provider supporting a participant.
-Above them is a thumbs up icon.
+A provider supporting someone.
+Above is a thumbs up.

 They must do their job with care.